CodeForBuffalo/project-ideas/README.md

 * If nobody's talking yet, it might be that your idea needs some more fleshing out.
 We highly recommend thinking through the [Civic Tech Canvas](https://github.com/open-austin/civic-tech-canvas) as a next step!

 * If you're willing to be the champion on this project, you should let one of our [project leads](mailto:hack@open-austin.org) know.
 GitHub is the platform we're using to collect and vet ideas and then convert them into [active projects](https://github.com/open-austin).
-Once a project becomes active, we'll help you set up a repository on the Open Austin GitHub organization so you can start scoping and collaborating.
+Once a project becomes active, we'll help you set up a repository on the Code for Buffalo GitHub organization so you can start scoping and collaborating.
 We'll continue to use the Issues feature on your own project repo to flag obstacles, opportunities, and answer questions about that specific project.
 We will then add the project repo link to your idea issue and close it, indicating your graduation from idea to an active project.